Application-UI-UX/mobile_implementation_core/docs/src/main/sphinx/advanced.rst

 Because rosjava provides a primarily asynchronous API, many classes which allow you to provide event listeners.
-For example, :javadoc:`org.ros.node.topic.PublisherListener`\s allow you to react to lifecycle events of a :javadoc:`org.ros.node.topic.Publisher`.
-The snippet below adds a :javadoc:`org.ros.node.topic.PublisherListener` that will log a warning message if the :javadoc:`org.ros.node.topic.Publisher` fails to register with the master. ::
+For example, :javadoc:`com.github.node.topic.PublisherListener`\s allow you to react to lifecycle events of a :javadoc:`com.github.node.topic.Publisher`.
+The snippet below adds a :javadoc:`com.github.node.topic.PublisherListener` that will log a warning message if the :javadoc:`com.github.node.topic.Publisher` fails to register with the master. ::

   Node node;